tederickson/te0701/README.md

 1. Placing an audit event on a message queue and a separate system handles the events
 2. Table data contains a create employee id, update employee id, create date and update date

 Unfortunately table data only shows the final time a row was updated.
+Audit events are preferred.

 # Future Enhancements
 1. Provide a sale endpoint that allows a manager to reduce the price of a tool code for a specified period of days.